These are the very best soft and chewy pumpkin ginger molasses cookies!

 Instructions

-- Stir in the molasses and vanilla and mix until well incorporated.
+- Mix in the molasses and vanilla extract until incorporated.1/4 cup molasses, 1 tsp vanilla

-- Slowly add flour mixture to the wet ingredients and stir until well mixed.
+- Slowly add flour mixture to the wet ingredients and stir until just combined.

 - Refrigerate 1 hour to 3 days.